MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-231-Railroad-Safety-Appliance-Standards/section-231.11.md

 (iii) Carriers are not required to change the location of handholds on cars in service July 1, 1911, except end handholds under end sills, where the appliances are within 3 inches of the required location, except that when cars undergo regular repairs they must then be made to comply with the standards prescribed.

-(4) *Manner of application.* Side-door handholds shall be securely fastened with not less than1/2-inch bolts with nuts outside (when possible) and riveted over or with not less than1/2-inch rivets.
+(4) *Manner of application.* Side-door handholds shall be securely fastened with not less than 1/2-inch bolts with nuts outside (when possible) and riveted over or with not less than 1/2-inch rivets.

 (l) *Horizontal end handholds*—(1) *Number.* Same as specified for “Box and other house cars.”
 (See § 231.1(i)(1)).